spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/community-relations/community-programs/opensource-program/index.html.md

 ### Where can members of the GitLab for Open Source Program find support?

 While GitLab for Open Source Program benefits do not include product [support](/support/), program members can receive help with GitLab in a number of ways.
-Use the [GitLab Community Programs support workflow](https://docs.gitlab.com/ee/subscriptions/#support-for-community-programs) to determine which is most useful in your case.

 In general, we recommend the following:

 * Send questions or issues requiring immediate attention or sensitive information to the GitLab for Open Source Program team at `opensource@gitlab.com`.
 * Review [GitLab Docs](https://docs.gitlab.com/) for answers to general product-related questions.